Dear Moms and Dads,

 - Exercise, or get outside.
 It's proven science that exercise creates chemicals in your body that make you feel happier and decrease your stress level.

 - Spend time with people who make you feel loved and supported.
 The "friends" who create drama and negativity are not the friends you need in your life.
-Pick the positive ones—laughing is SO much more fun than crying!
+Pick the positive ones, and let go of the people who are determined to misunderstand you.

-- Try meditating with an app called Headspace.
+- Try meditating with an app called Insight Timer.
 It's like making room in your brain so things don't feel so cramped.
 Plus, your parents will never object to you asking for a little alone time to meditate, I promise.

 - Keep things in perspective.
 I mean, you may have a lot of homework or a relationship problem, but you have access to fresh water, food, clothing, and TikTok.
 Things aren't all that bad, are they??